dmuth/diceware/README.md

 This app is built with <a href="https://webpack.js.org/">Webpack</a>.

 When done editing `main.js`, the packed file can be built by simply running `webpack` on the command line.
 It will be writing to `dist/bundle.js`.
 To run webpack in a mode so that it regularly checks for changed files, run `webpack --watch`.

 In a move that departs from Best Practices, I have made the decision to include the packed file in Git.
 My reason for this is that the software will be ready to run as soon as it is checked out (or a ZIP is downloaded), and that is a key design feature of this app--I want it to be as easy to get up and running as possible.

+A local webserver can be set up by running `npm install http-server -g` to install it, then `http-server` to listen on http://localhost:8080/

+In summary:

+- `webpack --watch`
+- `http-server`
+- `./go-sync-to-s3.sh` - Do this if you're me, to upload to S3.
+If you're not me, you'll need to do something else, or possibly nothing at all.

 # Who built this? / Contact